Call for Artists: Park East Artist in Residence Ph...

 Artist(s) will receive:

-· Support from a Project Manager who will assist in ensuring deadlines and objectives are met
+· Support from a project management team who will assist in ensuring deadlines and objectives are met

-· Travel coverage to and from Philadelphia for an October 5th and 6th symposium with Mural Arts Philadelphia
+· Travel coverage to and from Philadelphia for a Fall 2019 symposium with Mural Arts Philadelphia

 The artist(s) will be expected to commit fully in spirit and practice to the intent and framework of the residency.
 There is no guarantee that this process will not involve challenges, conflicts, or failures and it is the responsibility of the artist to work in good faith with all parties to attempt to fulfill the commitments to the community and partners in Park East.
 It is expected the artist will work in a way that is respectful to partners and the community as a whole.

 The artist will need to spend the amount of time necessary to build the relationships and authentically complete the scope of work.